 Metro style Internet Explorer always runs with Enhanced Protected Mode enabled.
 You will have to enable it for IE10 desktop version.

-Enable Enhanced Protected Mode in IE10 Desktop Version
+Enable Enhanced Protected Mode in IE Desktop Version

 To do so, open Internet Options and under the Advanced tab, browse down to Security.
 Here check the Enable Enhanced Protected Mode option.
 Click Apply/OK.